Kapil Sharma’s cafe issues statement after shooting: We are not giving up - www.lokmattimes.com

 The statement also extended heartfelt gratitude to the Surrey Police.

-“We also extend our heartfelt gratitude to the esurreypolice and ©deltapd for their prompt response and efforts in ensuring everyone's safety during this dificult time.”
+“We also extend our heartfelt gratitude to the @surreypolice and @deltapd for their prompt response and efforts in ensuring everyone's safety during this dificult time.”

 Co-managed by Kapil's wife Ginni Chatrath, the cafe received a positive response from people.
 Kapil has been treating the netizens with glimpses from inside the cafe on social media.
 The videos feature an aesthetically pleasing outlet with a pink-and-white theme.
 Moreover, the cafe has been decorated with crystal chandeliers, artificial flowers, and baby pink sofas.